 During the appointment, the Neffs decided that they wanted Dr. Shelbourne to perform the surgery.
 Since Claire was already doing physical therapy, her knee was ready.
 Surgery was scheduled for June 10th, a few days after the initial consultation.

 The family rented a place to stay in Indianapolis through Airbnb for the first seven days of bedrest after surgery.
 That week was difficult, admits Claire.
 Since surgery, she’s been doing her exercises rigorously and has gone back to Indianapolis for two follow-up appointments.

 A Faster and Easier Recovery

 Five weeks after surgery, Claire says she’s walking like she was never injured and people can’t believe how well she’s doing.
 “My experience has been 100% better, with a faster and easier recovery than other people I know who tore their ACLs,” she says.
 Other people Claire knows are still having knee problems more than a year after tearing their ACLs.

 Claire has started riding a bike to strengthen her knees and can practice on her own now.
 “I’ve been shooting every day, close to 500 shots a day.
 I’m getting there,” she says.

-In the fall, Claire plans to be competing with her high school basketball and volleyball teams.
-After she graduates from high school, she’ll be playing basketball at Clemson University in South Carolina.
+Claire, now a college sophomore, is playing basketball for Division 1 James Madison University, where she continues to impress coaches and fans.
 Claire’s not sure what she wants to study yet but she knows that she wants to be a coach.
 “I want to find a major that will help me get there,” she says.